ggustin93/ghostly-plus-dashboard/docs/environments/vm_self_hosted_supabase_setup.md

     # For Supabase
     sudo certbot --nginx -d supabase.yourproject.vub.be
     ```
-    Follow the prompts (enter email, agree to ToS).
-Choose to redirect HTTP to HTTPS when asked.
+    The prompts provided by Certbot should be followed (e.g., entering an email address, agreeing to Terms of Service).
+It is recommended to choose the option to redirect HTTP traffic to HTTPS when prompted.
 3.  **Verify Auto-Renewal:**
-    Certbot should set up a cron job or systemd timer for automatic renewal.
-Test it:
+    Certbot typically configures a cron job or systemd timer for automatic certificate renewal.
+This can be tested using:
     ```bash
     sudo certbot renew --dry-run
     ```